Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Results and Discussion

+Similar to the indirect search at the LHC, $\tilde{R}_2$ can also be probed in the muon collider via $\mu^+ \mu^- \to j j$ mode, where the process is mediated via a $t$-channel $\tilde{R}^{2/3}_2$ exchange and is dependent on the $Y_{12}$ coupling.
+The pink and yellow solid lines in Fig.~\ref{fig:Y12_vs_MLQ_all_5_TeV_FINAL_17May} and Fig.~\ref{fig:Y12_vs_MLQ_all_10_TeV_FINAL_17May} indicate the $2\sigma$ and $5\sigma$ sensitivity projection for this process.
+The indirect search into visible final-states are sensitive only to $M_{\widetilde{R}_2^{2/3}}$, which provides an enhanced sensitivity reach for muon collider.
+The indirect search results indicate that our choice of selection cuts is largely insensitive to $M_{\widetilde{R}_2^{2/3}}$ at both C.O.M. energies.

-In addition to this, we also show the $5\sigma$ discovery reach contours for the direct production mode of $\widetilde{R}_2$ in these plots.
-The red line corresponds to the pair production, the blue to the single production, and the green to the combined reach of the two production modes.
-As discussed in Section~\ref{sec:7}, these direct production modes include contributions from both the $\widetilde{R}_2^{\pm 2/3}$ and $\widetilde{R}_2^{\pm 1/3}$ components, incorporating their symmetric and asymmetric production channels; for example, the pair contour includes both symmetric and asymmetric pair production processes, and similarly for the single and combined contours.
-These direct production contours are shown for benchmark RHN masses: $M_N=50$ GeV (dash-dotted lines) and $M_N=500$ GeV (dashed lines) at the $5$ TeV collider, and $M_N=50$ GeV (dash-dotted lines), $M_N=500$ GeV (dashed lines), and $M_N=2$ TeV (dotted lines) at the $10$ TeV collider.
-We also show the latest LHC limits: The gray shaded region indicates parameter space excluded at $95\%$ confidence limit (CL) by the ATLAS direct LQ search~\cite{ATLAS:2020dsk}, and the red-shaded area shows the corresponding CMS bound from dilepton indirect search~\cite{CMS:2024bej}.
+The direct production of $\widetilde{R}_2$ at the muon collider offer a complimentary measure.
+The red, blue and green lines in Fig.~\ref{fig:Y12_vs_MLQ_all_5_TeV_FINAL_17May} and Fig.~\ref{fig:Y12_vs_MLQ_all_10_TeV_FINAL_17May} denote the $5\sigma$ projection corresponding to the pair, single and combined production modes, respectively.
+As discussed in Section~\ref{sec:7}, the direct production modes include contributions both from $\widetilde{R}_2^{2/3}$ and $\widetilde{R}_2^{ 1/3}$, in their symmetric and asymmetric production channels.
+These direct production contours are shown for benchmark RHN masses: $M_N=50$ GeV (dash-dotted lines) and $M_N=500$ GeV (dashed lines) at both $5$ and 10 TeV colliders, and $M_N=2.0$ TeV (dotted lines) at the $10$ TeV collider.